cristian-5/Spin/ReadMe.md

 ## Code Contribution

-**Attention!** This project is currently under development and we only completed 10% of the tasks required.
+**Attention!** This project is currently under development and we only completed 15% of the total tasks.

 **New Contributors are WELCOME**, so if you're a skilled dev feel free to contact me for joining our team.
 We are Desperate...